dr-xenia/computationalneurology/pages/team.md

 	<div class="content">
 		<h2 style="margin:0px;">Franziska-Maria Fuchs</h2>
 		<p>MD Candidate</p>
-		<p>Franziska-Maria Fuchs is a student of medicine at the University of Bonn and joined the Computational Neurology Research Group in 2023 for pursuing her doctoral thesis.
+		<p>Franziska-Maria Fuchs is a student of medicine at the University of Bonn and joined the Computational Neurology Group in 2023 for pursuing her doctoral thesis.
 She accompanies a clinical trial in the field of the hereditary spastic paraplegias (HSP), in which she investigates the treatment outcome of transcranial magnetic stimulation on patients suffering from HSP.</p>
 	</div>
 </div>